Applying to work with MedPro

 Do I need a license for each state that I work in?

 Each state has different licensing requirements, which vary by profession (visit our Resources page [link] for state licensure information).
 Some states issue licenses the same day while the process for others can take months.
 Most states require a fee and verification and some may require fingerprinting and criminal background checks.
-Remember: your Recruiter will assist you every step of the way.
+Remember: your Placement Guide will assist you every step of the way.

 Who is responsible for getting a state license if I need one?